Kisan Mehta: Largest organic cotton cultivation

 He campaigned for organic cultivation of cotton taken up in Vidarbha, Maharashtra's cotton growing region, with 135 farmers cultivating organically on 12 square kilometres of their land in 1995.
 It was recognised internationally as the largest organic cotton cultivation project in the world for that season.
 It became the torch bearer for organic cultivation movement in the country.

 Strengthening environmental policies

 Convinced on the need to protect the environment for the survival and sustenance of living beings, Kisan Mehta has assiduously worked for bringing about change in the country's legal structure as well as for assuring accountability and transparency in delivery of service to citizens.
 The Maharashtra Urban Areas Preservation and Protection of Trees Act, 1975 came about due to his initiative.
 Following his working, the Central Government constituted for the first time the Ministry of Environment and Forests in 1978 and enacted the Environment Protection Act in 1981.

+Opposition to mega dams

+He has supported agitation against megaprojects like Sardar Sarovar Dam on the River Narmada, Tehri Dam project in Uttar Pradesh, Silent Valley Project in Kerala and many others throughout the country.
+He visited Japan, various countries in North America, South America and Europe, etc., over five times to persuade the foreign governments not to support India's mega projects that affect the poor.